 Submit the items specified below.
 Use only as much space as is needed to respond to the items requested.
 If necessary, combine similar items in a single field and label the items clearly.
 For each statement, include the name and title of the person who authored it.
-Enter N/A in any fields that you do not use.
+Enter N/A in any unused fields.
 (3 text fields available at 6,000 character limit each, including spaces)